General Catalyst

 Series C in 2013

-Paydiant, Inc. offers a cloud-based white label mobile wallet platform that allows merchants, banks, and partners to integrate mobile payments, loyalty programs, offers, and ATM cash access into their own branded mobile applications.
-Founded in 2010 and located in Auburndale, Massachusetts, the company enables its clients to deploy secure mobile wallet solutions tailored to their brand without the need for new intermediaries.
-Paydiant's patented technology supports the development of customized mobile wallet experiences, facilitating a seamless connection between businesses and their customers.
-As of April 2015, Paydiant operates as a subsidiary of PayPal Holdings.
+Paydiant, Inc. is a provider of a cloud-based white label mobile wallet platform designed for merchants, banks, and partners to integrate mobile payments, loyalty programs, offers, and ATM cash access into their own branded applications.
+Established in 2010 and headquartered in Auburndale, Massachusetts, the company enables its clients to deploy secure mobile wallet solutions tailored to their brands.
+Paydiant's patented technology facilitates the development of contactless mobile payment systems and related commerce services, allowing businesses to offer customized digital payment experiences without the need for additional intermediaries.
+As of April 2015, Paydiant operates as a subsidiary of PayPal Holdings, Inc.

 Paydiant